-Description of Assurance Engagements
+Description of Other Assurance Engagements

-- In an Assurance Engagement, the Firm aims to obtain sufficient appropriate evidence in order to express a conclusion designed to enhance the degree of confidence of the intended users other than the Responsible Party about the Subject Matter Information.
-ASAE 3000 (Revised) describes the elements and objectives of an Assurance Engagement conducted under that Standard, and the Framework for Assurance Engagements issued by the AUASB provides a general description of Assurance Engagements.
-An Assurance Engagement might be an Attestation Engagement or a Direct Engagement. - 900.8 In this Part, the term 'Assurance Engagement' refers to Assurance Engagements other than Audit Engagements and Review Engagements.
+Assurance Engagements are designed to enhance intended users' degree of confidence about the outcome of the evaluation or measurement of a subject matter against criteria.
+In an Assurance Engagement, the Firm aims to obtain sufficient appropriate evidence in order to expresses a conclusion designed to enhance the degree of confidence of the intended users (other than the rResponsible Pparty) about the outcome-Subject Matter Information-of the evaluation or measurement of a subject matter against criteria.
+ASAE 3000 (Revised) The Framework for Assurance Engagements issued by the AUASB describes the elements and objectives of an Assurance Engagement conducted under that Standard, and the and identifies engagements to which Auditing and Assurance Standards apply.
+For a description of the elements and objectives of an Assurance Engagement, refer to the Framework for Assurance Engagements issued by the AUASB provides a general description of Assurance Engagements.
+An Assurance Engagement might be an Attestation Engagement or a Direct Engagement.

+900.8 In this Part, the term 'Assurance Engagement' refers to Assurance Engagements other than Audit Engagements and Review Engagements.